NexusMutual/docs/docs/resources/faq.md

 ### Is NXM listed on any exchanges?

-The NXM token is not listed on exchanges and the mutual does not expect to list NXM on exchanges in the future.
+The NXM token is not listed on exchanges and the Mutual does not expect to list NXM on exchanges in the future.
 Due to the nature of the token model and the requirement for tokens to belong to members only, any exchange listing would have to be bespoke.

 Tokens will be redeemable directly from within the Nexus Mutual user interface for ETH.